 STALKING HORSE looks at the possible reasons why that never happened – very possibly a dangerous and daring intelligence operation by the West.

-Just imagine that a genuine terrorist from an international organisation was able to offerscan0068 to do the job for Saddam Hussein.
+Just imagine that a genuine terrorist from an international organisation was able to offer to do the job for Saddam Hussein.
 Suppose that terrorist was, in fact, a double-agent working for the West…The history of that period starts to make a lot more sense.

 Interestingly, the story calls for an exciting HI-HO (high level, high opening) parachute insert into Iraq and entry into an Iraqi bunker.
 Another immensely famous writer – who shall remain nameless – had a similar Saddam bunker entry through a broom cupboard!
 I found that a couple of calls to an architectural magazine and to a real firm of bunker-builders in Northern Ireland, who had actually made them, revealed how you can do it for real!
 If you’d like to know the secret…